SOFTS-Arabica coffee prices fall; raw sugar hits one-week high

 COCOA

-* Dealers said the market continued to derive support from concerns about dry weather in West Africa, which could reduce the size of the mid-crop.
+* Dealers said the market continued to be underpinned, however, by concerns about dry weather in West Africa, which could reduce the size of the mid-crop.

 ((nigel.hunt@thomsonreuters.com; +44 (0) 7990 561421; Reuters Messaging: nigel.hunt.thomsonreuters.com@reuters.net ))